 Unmanned surface vessel

-Elbit successfully demonstrated the MCM capabilities of a Seagull USV integrated with Klein 5900 multi-beam mine hunting side scan sonar, during mine countermeasure exercises conducted in the Mediterranean Sea in March 2016.
+Elbit successfully demonstrated the MCM capabilities of a Seagull USV integrated with Klein 5900 multi-beam mine hunting side-scan sonar, during MCM exercises conducted in the Mediterranean Sea in March 2016.

 Seagull is a 12m boat made of aluminium and composite materials.
-The boat incorporates removable floats and bridge dynamic positioning system, and can be configured according to the customer’s requirements.
+The boat incorporates removable floats and a bridge dynamic positioning system, which can be configured according to the customer’s requirements.

 The vessel offers a highly autonomous and safe seagoing capability, can operate in sea states up to four and survive sea state seven.

-Its features minimise risks to human life and significantly reduce procurement and operating costs.
+Its features minimise risk to human life and significantly reduce procurement and operating costs.

 The Seagull USV is operated from port or mother-ship and can be controlled by a single mission control system (MCS).
 It can be operated in manned and unmanned modes.
-The built-in command, control, communications, computers, and intelligence (C4I) capability of the MCS enables the control of two USVs simultaneously.
-The C4I capabilities further provide the operators with situation awareness of the area of operation.
+The built-in command, control, communications, computers and intelligence (C4I) capabilities of the MCS enable the control of two USVs simultaneously.
+The C4I capabilities further provide operators with situational awareness of the area of operation.

-The vessel can also carry diver’s neutralisation system, remotely-operated vehicle (ROV), as well as electronic support measures (ESM) and electronic counter measures (ECM) systems.
+The vessel can also carry a diver’s neutralisation system, remotely-operated vehicle (ROV), as well as electronic support measures (ESM) and electronic countermeasures (ECM) systems.

 Equipped to perform extensive search missions across vast water volumes, the Seagull USV can launch expendable mine disposal vehicles to clear mines.
 The maximum payload capacity of the vessel is 2,500kg.

-The autonomous navigation system (ANS) aboard the vessel integrates obstacle avoidance system, which meets the international regulations for precluding collisions at sea.
+The on-board autonomous navigation system (ANS) integrates an obstacle avoidance system, which meets the international regulations for precluding collisions at sea.